IgorKrupenja/zaino/README.md

 ### 0.2.0

+- Learn more about unit testing React and create unit tests.
 - **Create a mobile-friendly app version**.
 Yeah, I know, not having a mobile version sucks.
-Work in progress. 🏃‍♂️
-- Learn more about unit testing React and create unit tests.
 - Create a proper app logo.

 ## Changelog